Michaelafuller/Portfolio/index.md

 #### Hello!
 I am an aspiring full-stack developer with a passion for emerging technologies, and how to apply those technologies for the greater good.
 It has been a fairly circuitous path for me, beginning with four years in the US Marine Corps in the telecommunications field.
 Then, I had a short career in education, where I tried my hand at teaching English at a local high school.
 For a change in pace, I began working in the plumbing and welding industry.
 While welding has always been a hobby of mine, I found myself ready for yet another change.
-In the past, I often considered software development to beyond my capabilities.
+In the past, I often considered software development to be beyond my capabilities.
 Recently, however, I decided to put that fear to the test, enrolled in some courses, and now I finally feel that I am on track towards a career both intrinsically rewarding and intellectually challenging.

 I look forward to getting to know you!